composewell/streamly/docs/Developer/Data.Scanl.md

 ## Scan and Fold Modules

-* The core scan module representing a stateful transformation or state machine without emitting an initial or terminal value is to be named as `Scan`.
+* `MapAccum`: The module representing a stateful transformation.
-* The `Scanl` type and module is a further specialization of the `Scan` type which adds an emission of an initial value to the state machine.
+* `Scanl`: stateful reducer with intermediate state emissions.
+It can be named just "Scan" as well.
 * The Fold type is exactly the same as the `Scanl` type except that it does not emit any intermediate values.
 * Since there is no Foldr, the fold module was named Fold.
 Ideally it can be called `Foldl` to mirror the `Scanl` naming.
 But we are not going to change it now.
+It is perhaps better to name "Scanl" as "Scan".

 ## Where the runners live